 One of the most interesting developments in the last two weeks of awards announcements is the film that's looking pretty solid as the sixth lock: Thought a dark horse at best not so long ago, Wes Anderson's "The Grand Budapest Hotel" received support across the board, and actually joins "Boyhood," "Birdman," "Game" and "Theory" as the fifth film to get that holy trinity: Golden Globe and Critics Choice Best Picture, and SAG Best Cast.
 If this was still just a five film race, it would arguably be "Budapest Hotel" vs. "Theory of Everything" for that last slot.

 After that comes five films that stand reasonable shots at rounding out the rest of the list (if there is a rest of the list, that is): "Gone Girl," "Foxcatcher," "Nightcrawler," "Unbroken" and "Whiplash."
 All of them received Best Picture nominations from either Globes or the Critics Choice, seem to have their fair share of passionate supporters.
 It's feasible that "Mr. Turner," "Into The Woods" or "American Sniper" could rally as well.
 So while the race may have narrowed significantly since November's end (sorry, "Interstellar"), this is one major race where there are plenty of question marks that will probably remain open-ended right up until the morning of the nominations.

-That all said, here are our current 2015 Oscar predictions for Best Picture.
+Here are our current predictions for Best Picture.
 Check out our predictions in other categories here.
 And click on each film title for more information on that film and current critics scores.

 10. "Foxcatcher" (Bennett Miller)